-Today I’m reviewing Molly Goes to Sydney.
+Today I’m reviewing the book Molly Goes to Sydney.

 My experience with Sydney is not as extensive as mine with Shanghai.
 I’ve never been.
 The only thing I know about the city is very superficial.
 I know it’s in Australia.
 I know about the Opera House.

+So it’s time to learn more.
 I was ready to review this book, though, because I had some questions.
 I liked how the Molly and the Magic Suitcase series approached a city that I’m familiar with and love and know a lot about.
 How will it work for a place I feel no connection to?
 Will it draw me in?
 Will it provide the same kind of dialog between me and my kids?

 Let’s find out.